Dalton rallies Montana past Idaho State 59-20

 MISSOULA, Mont.
-(AP) — Quarterback Dalton Sneed threw for 397 yards and two touchdowns and ran for two more scores to push Montana past Idaho State 59-20 Saturday.
+(AP) — Quarterback Dalton Sneed brushed aside a tough first quarter and threw for 397 yards and two touchdowns to push the Montana Grizzlies past Idaho State 59-20 Saturday.

-Sneed, a senior, completed 26 of 41 passes while leading the Grizzlies (5-1, 2-0 Big Sky Conference) back from a 17-0 second-quarter deficit.
-Marcus Knight scored three rushing touchdowns as Montana took a 24-17 lead by halftime.
+Sneed, a senior, completed 26 of 41 passes while leading the Grizzlies (5-1, 2-0 Big Sky Conference) back from a 17-0 deficit.
+He was also his team’s leading rusher, piling up 67 yards and two touchdowns on the ground.

-Sneed’s touchdown passes, covering 25 and 8 yards, went to Samuel Akem and Samori Toure, respectively, in the third quarter.
-Toure had eight catches for 188 yards, and Akem caught 10 passes for 135.

-Sneed added two short scoring runs in the fourth quarter for Montana, ranked No. 8 in the FCS Coaches poll.
+Sneed finished with a career-best 464 yards of total offense as the upset-minded Bengals (2-3, 1-1 in the Big Sky) fell off the pace after forcing three first-quarter punts.

+“I’ll say this about Dalton, his stat line is pretty fantastic, and his play in practice this week was pretty fantastic as well,” Montana coach Bobby Hauck said.
+“But he’s such a competitive guy he was awfully juiced up, and we missed some things in the first quarter.
+And after that he was money.
+It was just a great game by him.”

-Idaho State (2-3, 1-1 in the Big Sky) surged out of the gates, capping a game-opening 98-yard drive with a Ty Flanagan 1-yard TD run at 9:36 of the first quarter.
+Idaho State surged out of the gates, capping a 98-yard opening drive with a Ty Flanagan 1-yard run at 9:36 of the first quarter.
 Early in the second quarter Flanagan tore off a 71-yard scoring run to put the Bengals ahead 17-0.

 Flanagan had 130 rushing yards on 18 carries.

-Sneed then led touchdown drives of 68, 76 and 47 yards in the second quarter, all of them capped by Knight.
+Sneed then led touchdown drives of 68, 76 and 47 yards in the second quarter, all of them capped by Marcus Knight scoring runs of 4, 2 and 2 yards.
+Montana, ranked No. 9 in the FCS Coaches poll, led 24-17 at halftime.

+Sneed’s touchdown passes, covering 25 yards to Samuel Akem and 8 yards to Samori Toure, came in the third quarter as Montana’s lead grew to 31-20.

+Toure had eight catches for a career-best 188 yards, and Akem caught 10 passes for 135.

+Idaho State quarterback Matt Struck cooled off after 130 passing yards in that first quarter.

+“We started having penalties and incomplete passes,” Idaho State coach Rob Phenicie said.
+“You need to complete passes to continue to move the ball.
+The Grizzlies scored 24 points in the second quarter and I would bet there was a personal foul on each of those drives.”

-Idaho State quarterback Matt Struck was held to 16-of-33 passing for 189 yards.
-Michael Dean caught six passes for 109 yards for the Bengals.
+The Bengals were penalized 11 times for 121 yards.
+Struck, meanwhile, finished 16-of-33 passing for 189 yards.
+Michael Dean had six catches for 109 yards for Idaho State.

+Montana got a final touchdown on a 51-yard run from Adam Eastwood with 5:27 left.

+“Idaho State’s got a good football team,” said Hauck, who in his previous coaching stint at Montana had Phenicie as his offensive coordinator.
+“They came in and punched us and had us down big early on.
+I’m proud of our guys for our resilience and ability to fix things when they aren’t going well.”

 THE TAKEAWAY